4 MacBook Battery Replacement Options: From the Safest to the Least

 If your MacBook is still under warranty, Apple will replace a faulty or degraded battery free of charge.
 In the US, Apple provides a limited one-year warranty.
 For those in the EU and Australia, consumer law extends this coverage to two years.

-You can check your warranty status on Apple’s Service and Support Coverage website using your machine’s serial number.
-Find your serial number by clicking the Apple icon at the top of the screen and selecting About This Mac.
+You can check your warranty status on Apple’s Check Coverage website using your machine’s serial number.
+Find your serial number by clicking the Apple menu at the top-left of the screen and selecting About This Mac.

-If you don’t have warranty coverage for a battery replacement, let’s look at your other options.
+If you don’t have warranty coverage for a battery replacement, we’ll look at the next-best MacBook battery replacement options.
+However, you should know about a few specific cases first.

 Apple recommends you use first-party or third-party authorized service centers to replace your battery.
 This is generally the most expensive option, but it’s also the safest.
 The procedure is less likely to go wrong, and Apple provides a 90-day guarantee for any work performed.